 In the Pages panel, click the + icon to add a new page and choose the Link option.

-In the Link Title box, enter a title for the link as it will display in the menu, for example, "Search."
-Then add your search page URL in the link box.
+In the Link Title field of the Web Address tab, enter a title for the link as it will display in the menu, for example, "Search."
+Then add your search page URL in the Link field.
 Click Save to create the link.

-Note: Although the search page is technically a part of your site, you’ll still need to add it as an external link.
+Note: Although the search page is technically a page on your site, you’ll still need to add it in the Web Address tab.

 You’ll now have a search page accessible from your navigation.